jcd13d/airbnb_id_scraper/README.md

   calendars get blocked?
   * and pull full pricing for a sample of listings to model how pricing dynamics influence occupancy etc
+* estimate for time needed to run in config creator, dynamically create timeout period